ZhenghaiYe/Silverlight-Imagebutton/README.md

 Silverlight-Imagebutton
 =======================

-I was a little taken aback by how difficult simple things could be in Silverlight.
-One of these was a simple image button that changes image when you press it.
+I was a little taken aback by how complicated simple things could be in Silverlight.
+One of these _things_ was a simple image button that changes image when you press it.

 So, here is my implementation - A simple imagebutton control for Silverlight 5 applications